computative/block/README.md

 - C++
 - Armadillo

 After pulling a copy of the repository to your computer, you can inspect the code for the language of interest to you in directories of the same name.
 Benchmarks for the language of your choice are in the benchmark-directory.
-You can contact me with questions at king.oslo@gmail.coms
+You can contact me with questions at marius.jonsson@fys.uio.no